In which areas may the radionuclides be found in drinking water?

 Natural radionuclides are found both in surface water and groundwater.
 In the areas where drinking water is supplied from surface water, i.e. abstracted from Lake Ülemiste (incl.
 Kesklinna, Lasnamäe, Mustamäe, Põhja-Tallinna, Kristiine and Haabersti city districts), the content of natural radionuclides is very low.

-In the areas using the groundwater (incl.
-Nõmme, Maardu, Saue, Tiskre, Pillado, Pirita, Merivälja and Pärnamäe), the content of natural radionuclides is higher, and in some areas exceeds the set values by 2 to 4 times.
+In the areas consuming groundwater (incl.
+Nõmme, Saue, Tiskre, Pirita, Merivälja and Pärnamäe), the content of natural radionuclides is higher, and in some areas exceeds the set values by 2 to 4 times.

 What is the maximum permitted content of radionuclides in drinking water?